” A.S. Roma – What’s in a Name? “

-Francesco Totti was a large reason for the last title victory and he has become one of the main heroes in the club’s history.
-A local boy who was good enough to reach soccer’s greatest heights and bag many of it riches’ still captains the side.
+Francesco Totti was a large reason for the last title victory, and he has become one of the main heroes in the club’s history.
+A local boy who was good enough to reach soccer’s greatest heights and bag many of its riches’ still captains the side.
 He is the talisman, he is Roma.
 He is the conductor of the A.S.
 Roma Team players who today are:

 Julio Sergio, Max Tonetto, Sugar David, Alberto Aquilani, Artur, Andrea Bertolacci, Doni (goal-keeper), Matteo Brighi, Pietro Pipolo, Marco D’Alessandro, Riccardo Brosco, Daniele De Rossi, Marco Cassetti, Ribeiro Gomes Filipi, Alessandro Crescenzi, Simone Perrotta, Diamoutene, Adrian Pit, Cicinho, David Pizarro, Simone Loria, Adrian Stoian, Alessandro Malomo, Taddei, Philippe Mexes, Julio Baptista, Motta, Menez, Panucci, Montella and Riise.

-These men are the modern gladiators of Rome who are currently coach by Luciano Spalletti and when on derby day we have the A.S.
-Roma Lazio clash, the Eternal City dresses itself in a sea of the colour’s of both squads as thousands descend upon the Olympico to live their lives of hero’s and villains via the fortunes of their soccer sides.
+These men are the modern gladiators of Rome who are currently coached by Luciano Spalletti, and when on derby day we have the A.S.
+Roma Lazio clash, the Eternal City dresses in a sea of the colour’s of both squads as thousands descend upon the Olympico to live their lives of hero’s and villains via the fortunes of their soccer sides.